Biden presses to expand health insurance on uncertain congressional terrain

 Even in a Senate barely in Democratic control, some of Biden’s health-care proposals might face impediments, outside experts said.
 Although Democrats tend to favor allowing more consumers to get federal insurance subsidies, “the Achilles’ heel for improving the subsidies is how to pay for it,” said Robert Laszewski, a longtime health-care adviser with clients across the industry.

-For now, it remains uncertain how quickly congressional Democrats — or the Biden White House, once it begins on Jan.
+Despite Biden’s pledge Tuesday to move quickly, it remains uncertain for now how soon congressional Democrats — or his administration, once it begins on Jan.
 20 — will want to take up the health-care changes he espouses.

 When Obama assumed office in 2009, with Biden as his vice president, he announced before a joint session of Congress in February that he would start collaborating with Capitol Hill on major health-care changes.
 Congressional Democrats began working within a few months on bills that evolved into the ACA.